 I am by no means an expert in babies or in sleep.
 More than anything, this is a compilation of just tips I’ve picked up through reading many, many articles and books on babies.
 I hope you find this in your time of need and find it helpful!

-I think if you implement a few of these, you’ll notice baby’s sleep is better.
+If you implement a few of these, you’ll notice baby’s sleep is better.
 And if you’re already doing a few of these to no avail, then try adding more in!
 Having a baby is totally a trial and error game.

 Like what you’ve read and want others to read it too?
 Share it on Pinterest!